-Andrea Edwards, a sophomore at UT Martin, is in her first year as a music education major.
-She performs on the clarinet and bass clarinet.
-She graduated for First Assembly Christian School in Cordova, Tennessee, in 2012.
+ANDREA EDWARDS, a senior at UT-Martin, is in her third year as a music education major.
+She performs on the B-flat, E-flat, and bass clarinets.
+Her path in music began in her fourth grade class in Chicago, Illinois, where she played her clarinet.
+She graduated from First Assembly Christian School in Cordova, Tennessee, in 2012.
 Throughout her high school career, Andrea attended Solo and Ensemble Festival and All-West Honor Band; she also performed in winter guard and as the drum major for her marching band.
 In her first year of college, Andrea was a civil engineering major, but after a semester, she changed her major to have a career worth having!
-Andrea is part of the UT Martin Skyhawk Marching Band and Wind Ensemble; she is also a proud member of the music fraternity Sigma Alpha Iota.
-Upon graduation, she plans to either become a high school music teacher or continue her schooling to get her Master's degree.
-Some of her favorite composers are John Williams, Hans Zimmer, Alexandre Desplat, and Robert Schumann.
-When not making music, Andrea enjoys theater, swimming, writing, and reading.
+Andrea is the clarinet section leader for the UT-Martin Skyhawk Marching Band and principal clarinet in wind ensemble.
+She is also a devoted member of Sigma Alpha Iota international music fraternity, UTM Woodwind Student Association, and Kappa Delta Pi Educational Honor Society.
+Upon graduation, she plans to either become an elementary school music teacher or continue her schooling to get her Master's degree.
+Some of her favorite composers are John Williams, Alexandre Desplat, Robert Schumann, and George Gershwin.
+When not making music, Andrea enjoys theater, writing, and reading.

 Unless otherwise noted, all performances are in the Blankenship Recital Hall, located on the first floor of the Fine Arts Building.For more events, please click here